 - Details – Details of the transaction such as a reference to the journal or an indication of the account containing the other side of the double entry.

 - Ref. – A reference to the book of prime entry or journal.
 (At this stage a similar reference back to this ledger is added in the book of prime entry).

 - Balance – The net balance of all debits and credits on the account.

 Only the final three columns debit, credit, and balance include monetary amounts and for this reason the format shown is referred to as a 3 column general ledger.

 A sample GL ledger paper in PDF format is available for download here.

-General Ledger Month End Closing
+GL Month End Closing